navwireless/studio/README.md

 GOOGLE_ELEVATION_API_KEY=YOUR_GOOGLE_ELEVATION_API_KEY_HERE

 # For Google Maps JavaScript API (used for client-side maps)
+# THIS IS A COMMON SOURCE OF "InvalidKeyMapError".
+# Ensure this key is valid, unrestricted for your dev/prod domains,
+# and has the "Maps JavaScript API" enabled in Google Cloud Console.
 NEXT_PUBLIC_GOOGLE_MAPS_API_KEY=YOUR_GOOGLE_MAPS_JS_API_KEY_HERE

 # For Google Directions API (used in server actions for fiber path calculations)